HenryLiu000/alignment-gpt2/README.md

 The training of the model uses the warmup learning rate and cosine decay.
 The warmup learning rate is a learning rate that starts from 0 and increases to the maximum learning rate in the first few steps.
 Then the learning rate decays to 0 using the cosine decay, that is, there is a cosine coefficient that is declining over the training steps from 1 to 0.
 The cosine coefficient is then used to control the learning rate from the maximum learning rate to the minimum learning rate.
 The code is available in the file `warmup.py`.

+### 17. Weight Decay and Fused AdamW

+In this section, two key optimizations are introduced: selective weight decay and the use of a fused AdamW optimizer.
+Weight decay serves as a regularization strategy to mitigate overfitting by penalizing large weights.
+However, parameters such as the scale factors in layer normalization and the biases in linear layers, which typically have only a single value, are excluded from weight decay.
+By classifying parameters into those that require weight decay and those that do not, more effective regularization is achieved.

+Furthermore, the fused AdamW optimizer is employed to improve efficiency.
+When the "fused" parameter is set to True, the optimizer leverages fused kernels to compute gradients, update weights, and perform additional operations.
+This approach reduces both memory accesses and the number of kernel launches, ultimately decreasing overhead and accelerating training.
+These enhancements are implemented in the `configure_optimizers()` function within the `GPT2` class in `model.py`.